 Just because you're working from home doesn't mean you have to be isolated.
 In your calendar, build lots of check ins with team members – and not just your leader.
 You have conversations at people's desks during the day when you're at the office, use video chat to do those kinds of things face to face.
 Hear the podcast.

-Self care is important-Michelle Berg, CEO of Elevated HR
+-Michelle Berg, CEO of Elevated HR

 Set boundaries.
 I feel guilty if I'm not giving enough time to work or I'm not giving enough time to my family.
 So, make sure you're still setting those boundaries when you're working from home.
 I tell my kids I'm working 8:00am to 5:00pm - after that, you have my full attention.